 It's no easy feat to even explain how the law works, even for those who get to enjoy hassling with concepts like coefficients of dispersion and common levels of appraisal.

 Act 68 - and its precursor, Act 60 - has its merits and the system it replaced rectified the problem of less-affluent towns and school districts being placed at a sharp disadvantage to wealthier communities when it came to setting local tax rates and providing educational services for their school-age children.
-But if the base tax rate rises to the extent that has been widely projected,

 Foremost among those changes is the well-established and well-known phenomenon of a shrinking number of K-12 students statewide, side-by-side with a paradoxical rise in education spending.
 We understand those two things need not necessarily move in lock step.
 Unlike a private business, schools can't always trim the size of their staffs to be perfectly in line with school enrollments.
 But at some point, those two trends have to start approximating each other.
 It doesn't make sense to go on like that year after year.
 Throw in one of the lowest student-teacher ratios in the country - if not the lowest - and you have a situation that calls out for change.
 It's unsustainable, to use that overworked phrase.

 We're not blaming educators for this and we are well aware and highly supportive of the important role education plays in personal development, community cohesion and economic opportunity.
 The purpose of re-thinking and reformulating Act 60/68 is to hold onto the relatively strong educational delivery of services currently in place at a cost taxpayers and the state as a whole can afford.

 Plain and simple, a base tax rate jump of between five and nine cents isn't affordable.